-For iced mate, follow the same steps per tea, however triple the quantity of tea used and double the water.
-Let it steep for at least twenty minutes, possibly overnight.
-Then put in the fridge, or pour directly over ice.
-Note that, as with all our teas, and antioxidants tend to disappear after 3-4 hours of brewing, so be careful.
+For iced mate, you can follow the same steps as the hot tea; however, triple the quantity of tea used and double the water.
+Let it steep for at least twenty minutes.
+Then put it in the fridge, or pour directly over ice.

-Who happily scalds themselves when drinking tea, repeatedly!?
-Simply put, yerba mate happened to be the hot beverage investigated, but there was no connection between type of tea and cancer risk.
-Taken cold, there was zero increase in cancer risk showing that temperature is the defining factor in these studies.
+Simply put, yerba mate happened to be the hot beverage investigated, but there was no connection between the type of tea and cancer risk.
+Taken cold, yerba mate showed zero increase in cancer risk, indicating that temperature is the defining factor in these studies.